00fox/Ds2vJoy/README.md

 Under each source and destination, you'll find disabling
 - this button will be disabled for next mappings if this mapping is running (except with Force)
+  - double (only source), if Short (or Double), even when release time, before time to activate spent (or second press)
   - double (only destination), if time stamp is in use, disabling will be effective until whole mapping is finished instead this destination only

 ______________________________________________________________________________________ Controls